 Pennsylvania.
-Licensees must have coursework in specific areas outlined in rule.
+Licensees must hold a master's or doctoral level degree in marriage and family therapy and have coursework in specific areas outlined in rule.
 The applicant must also pass the AMFTRB Examination in Marital and Family Therapy and engage in professional and supervised clinical experience to qualify for full licensure.